Witnessing the Faith |

 forbidden to us?

-Well, its a special kind
+Well, it’s a special kind

 of judgment, something given to Christ alone.